bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image058.webp){width="6.0in" height="3.362179571303587in"} -->

-What we\'re looking at here is an example from when we first learned about fluid measurements.
+What we&apos;re looking at here is an example from when we first learned about fluid measurements.
 We went in and we switched our absolute measurements of pixels and started using percents.
 And it works out really well, unless you take it and you look at a small screen.
 Right